Mallagnostus: Ecology

-M. limbatus occurs with Tannudiscus tannuolaicus, Menneraspis striata, Beldirella pulchra and Cheiruroides maslovi.
+Mallagnostus limbatus occurs with Tannudiscus tannuolaicus, Menneraspis striata, Beldirella pulchra and Cheiruroides maslovi.

 Description

 Mallagnostus is isopygous and, like all Weymouthiidae, lacks eyes and facial sutures.
 The cephalon is semi-elliptical with unfurrowed glabella (in one species there are lateral indentations).
 The glabella does not quite reach the broad border furrow.
 The occipital ring (L0) is short (sag.), ill-defined, and does not carry a spine.
 Anterior border of cephalon is long, only gently convex, and becomes shallower further from the axis.
 The border furrow runs into the margin just in front of the genal angle.
 Thorax of three segments, as in all other Weymouthiidae where the thorax is known.
 The pygidial axis is conical with at least eight rings, and does not extend to the posterior border furrow.
 Pleural fields smooth.